AndyThomas-Dev/Backend-Forum-JavaDb/lib/README.txt

 https://repo1.maven.org/maven2/net/java/dev/jna/jna-platform/4.3.0/jna-platform-4.3.0.jar

 ---
+Below was the original specification provided by the unit director:

 Coursework 2 involves developing the data access layer of a web-based forum application.
 You can do this either on a lab machine or on your own laptop.